giadainnocenti/Python-challenge/README.md

 # Python-challenge
-Python scripts for analyzing financial records and poll data
+Python scripts for analyzing financial records (PyBank) and poll data (PyPoll).
+The scripts can be found in the respective folders.

+## PyBank